 Jammin Java

-This longtime local coffeeshop on Fayetteville's downtown square hosts concerts on the patio each Friday & Saturday night, weather permitting.
-During the regular Fayetteville Farmers Market season, start your morning with great coffee and terrific people watching while soaking up some live music.
+This longtime local coffee shop on Fayetteville's downtown square hosts concerts on the patio each Friday & Saturday night, weather permitting.
+During the regular Fayetteville Farmers Market season, start your morning with great coffee and terrific people watching while soaking up some live music

 Fayetteville Breweries